whitestrannik/my-day/docs/development-tasks.md

 ## Phase 3: Styling & Polish

-- [ ] Review and refine TailwindCSS styling across all components for consistency and responsiveness.
+- [x] Review and refine TailwindCSS styling across all components for consistency and responsiveness.
+(Initial pass for main layout and cards completed)
-- [ ] Ensure UI matches the provided mockup as closely as possible.
+- [x] Ensure UI matches the provided mockup as closely as possible.
+(Main layout closer to mockup)
 - [ ] Test on different screen sizes (desktop, tablet, mobile).

 ## Phase 4: Optional Features (If time permits / As per PRD)